Victorian Days Walking Tours

 Difficulty Level: Medium.
 Boat is not ADA accessible.
 No restroom stops once boat tour starts.

-Location: Start at Foster City Recreation Building, waterfront area, 650 Shell Boulevard, Foster City.
-Parking lot located at waterfront area.
+Address: Meet at the Foster City Recreation Building, Waterfront area, 650 Shell Blvd.
+Ample parking in the large parking lot that is located right at the waterfront area.